Information for social workers

 Coronavirus (COVID-19): guidance for children's social care services – advice for local authorities and their partners to help support and protect vulnerable children.

-Safe working in education, childcare and children’s social care – preventing and controlling infection, including the use of PPE, in education, childcare and children's social care settings during the coronavirus outbreak.
+Use of personal protective equipment (PPE) in education, childcare and children’s social care – preventing and controlling infection, including the use of PPE, in education, childcare and children's social care settings during the coronavirus outbreak.

 COVID-19: ethical framework for adult social care – a framework to support the planning and organisation of adult social care during the coronavirus (COVID-19) outbreak.